College Counseling for Success

 Idea Development & Expansion

-Encouraging students to explore different angles, add depth and make connections they might not have considered on their own.
+Encouraging students to explore different angles, add depth and make connections they might not

 Personal Statement Support